 Remember to let your SPTA executive director know you will be attending PLC.

-Please note: Effective in 2017 the APA Practice Directorate/Practice Organization implemented a $100 registration fee for the following SPTA positions attending Practice Leadership Conference:
+Please note: There is a $100 registration fee for the following SPTA positions attending Practice Leadership Conference:

 - Executive Directors